QMCPACK/qmcpack/docs/developing.rst

 The clang-format file found at ``qmcpack/src/.clang-format`` should be run over all code touched in a PR before it is prepared.
 We also encourage developers to run clang-tidy with the ``qmcpack/src/.clang-tidy`` configuration over all new code.

-Github Docs provides some suggestions for `helping others review your changes`_.
-Here we'd like to hightly a few practices
+GitHub Docs provides some suggestions for `helping others review your changes`_.
+Here we'd like to highlight a few practices:

 Do
 ~~

 * Make simple PRs.
 'Simple' doesn't necessarily refer to the lines of code or the number of files being touched.
 It is more about restricting the PR in a focused topic.
-  Non-functional changes may affect many lines and files but they are conceptually simple and easy to review.
+  Non-functional changes may affect many lines and files, but they are conceptually simple and easy to review.
   This category includes refactoring changes like renaming files, classes, functions, variables or code formatting.
   Marking class member variables private and accessing them via accessor functions are also considered in this category.
 * Make orthogonal PRs.
 Dependent PRs slow down reviewing and merging.
 When large PRs can be broken into simple PRs, the amount of dependency usually can be reduced.
-* Use a series of depentdent PRs.
-If orthogonality is not achievable, a series of simple depentdent PRs are still better than a single large PR.
+* Use a series of dependent PRs.
+If orthogonality is not achievable, a series of simple dependent PRs are still better than a single large PR.
 * Review your own PR first.
 Clean up unnecessary change.
 Make sure proper documentations and unit tests are included.
 * When changes are getting too big on a feature branch, please consider upstreaming certain changes to the develop branch.
   Once they are accepted, merging the develop branch to the feature branch effectively reduces the size of changes in the feature branch.